isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-pressure-treated-wood/index.md

 You can only stain pressure treated wood when it is scorched.
 Usually, during pressure treatment, chemical substances are forced into the wooden material to prevent insect damage and improve aging time.
 Your wooden material could either be pressure treated by wet-treatment or kiln-dried.
 The wet treatment process requires further drying before stain application takes place.
 On the other hand, the dry-kiln method of pressure wood treatment (KDAT kiln-dried after treatment or ADAT- air-dried after treatment) eliminates moisture content from the wooden material.
 Thus, a direct stain application can be carried out.
-Before carrying out the stained wood process, you will need to confirm the surface dryness level.� This can be done using the sprinkle test method.
+Before carrying out the stained wood process, you will need to confirm the surface dryness level.
+This can be done using the sprinkle test method.
 You will need to sprinkle some water over the wooden surface and leave it for 10 minutes.
 If the water is absorbed into the wood within the period, you can stain the surface immediately  the wood would have dried sufficiently.
 However, if the water droplets on the wooden surface remain after 10 minutes, you will need to give the wood more time to dry.
 This process is essential since the wet pressure treated wood contains water repellent chemicals, which resist both water-based and oil-based stain upon application.